 - Exercises and Testing

-There are four main areas of focus that comprise the BCM/DR planning that BlackRock performs:
+There are three main areas of focus that comprise the BCM/DR planning that BlackRock performs:

-1. Business Continuity Plans: BlackRock maintains Business Continuity Plans (BCPs) for each business function, at each local BlackRock office globally.
-The BCPs have the following two components:
+- Business Continuity Plans: BlackRock maintains Business Continuity Plans (BCPs) for each business function, at each BlackRock office globally.
+The BCPs have the following key components:

-- Business Recovery Plan: Business Recovery Plans (BRPs) are procedures designed to recover specific critical processes in support of continuity of operations in the event of a business disruption.
+- Business Recovery Plan (BRP): BRPs are procedures designed to recover critical processes in support of continuity of operations in the event of a business disruption.
 These include recovery strategies for personnel, data, communications, information processing and facilities.
-Recovery Time Objectives (RTOs) are created for all critical business functions and services, and are validated through annual exercise requirements.
+Recovery strategies are validated through annual exercises.

 - Communication Plan that identifies how personnel will be engaged when an event occurs as well as the frequency and method of communicating information and progress throughout the event